Oinkognito/wavy/examples/README.md

 By looking into these examples, it should be more clear how the project works on a better level.

-Each example is an isolated file that only performs one *major* task that directly fetches class and methods from `include/` directory of the Wavy project.
+Each example is an isolated file that only performs one *major* task that directly fetches class and methods from `libwavy` directory of the Wavy project.